Anton A Komar, Ph.D.

 Center for Gene Regulation in Health and Disease and the

-Department of Biochemistry, School of Medicine, Case Western Reserve University, Cleveland, Ohio 44106-4935.
+Department of Biochemistry, School of Medicine, Case Western Reserve University, Cleveland, OH 44106

 Professional Experience:

-1987-1996 Research Scientist, Department of Molecular Biology, Moscow State University, Moscow, Russia.
+1987-1996 Research Scientist, Department of Molecular Biology, Moscow State University, Moscow, USSR

 1994-1995 EMBO (European Molecular Biology Organization) and FEBS (Federation of European Biochemical Societies) Fellow, University of Regensburg, Germany